-SuperGrid-Institute oﬀer a complete solution for testing medium frequency transformers in various conditions: no-load, short-circuit, full-load, and with two types of excitation waveforms: sinusoïdal and square full wave shapes.
-This provides the high beneﬁt of being able to test the components in real condition and to get accurate characterization before their implementation inside the whole converter.
+SuperGrid Institute oﬀers a complete solution for testing medium frequency transformers in various conditions: no-load, short-circuit, full-load, and with two types of excitation waveforms: sinusoïdal and square full wave shapes.
+Being able to test the components in real conditions and to characterise them accurately before their implementation inside the whole converter is a real advantage.

-SuperGrid Institute is also equipped with specific means allowing the magnetic characterization of materials in medium frequency condition.
+SuperGrid Institute is also equipped with the means to magnetically characterise materials in medium frequency condition.

 Laboratory & Equipment description

 The SuperGrid MFT test platform is able to perform the following test conﬁguration:

 No-load: 6kV – 10A, single phase primary